Homeowner's Protection Act - Explained

 - Economics, Finance, & Analytics

-Homeowners Protection Act of 1998 Definition
+What is the Homeowners Protection Act of 1998?

 The Homeowners Protection Act is a government regulation that came into force in 1998 as a measure to protect homeowners from the liability to pay for private mortgage insurance (PMI) when deemed unnecessary by law.
 The act also makes it obligatory for financiers to divulge to homeowners details about any PMI applicable to a mortgage.
 The Homeowners Protection Act also makes it mandatory for lenders to terminate the PMI automatically for homeowners who accrue the requisite amount of equity in their homes.

-A Little More on What is the Homeowners Protection Act
+What Does the Homeowners Protection Act Do?

 The Homeowners Protection Act protects homeowners who purchased private residential mortgages after July 29, 1999.
 However, Veterans Affairs (VA) and Federal Housing Administration (FHA) loans are out of bounds for this act.
 PMI shields financiers from the risks involved with loan default and foreclosure, while empowering potential homeowners to obtain mortgages at reasonable rates.
 PMI also simplifies the process of disbursement of high-ratio loans, i.e. loans with loan-to-value (LTV) ratios exceeding 80 percent.
 PMI also facilitates a financier to recover costs related to the resale of foreclosed.
 PMI is discarded after a mortgage loan balance falls below the 80 percent loan-to-value ratio since it virtually ceases to offer protection to the lender, nor does it help the borrower in any way anymore.